PietroCaforio/PVD-mod/README.md

-# Shape Generation and Completion Through Point-Voxel Diffusion
+# This is a spin-off of the "Shape Generation and Completion Through Point-Voxel Diffusion" paper
+This is a proof of concept with proposed changes to the paper introducing three key modifications: (1) enabling shape completion using RGB images instead of depth data, (2) in- corporating text-conditional generation, and (3) allowing text-conditional part editing.
+These extensions make PVD more versatile and improve its applicability across different datasets and user interactions.

 <p align="center">
   <img src="assets/pvd_teaser.gif" width="80%"/>
 </p>